FyroxEngine/rg3d.rs/src/_posts/2024-03-13-how-i-made-a-game-in-fyrox.md

 ![Tumble temple](/assets/fish-folly/tumble_temple.gif)

+You can also check the [issues](https://github.com/mrDIMAS/FishFolly/issues) page to see how you can contribute to the game.
 This project was made by the effort of many people, and you can become one of them.